Transparent Reference vs Reference XL interlinks

 XL Technology was a computer model developed in 1996 by Jack Sumner and Transparent’s design team.
 For the first time in, XL Technology was able to specify the exact electrical parameters needed for an audio cable to achieve ideal musical performance, given its geometry, length and application.
 This technology was the culmination of many years of research, testing and critical listening.
 Reference XL was also the first product to incorporate our advances in the use of non-metallic materials to reduce electromagnetic interference and resonance.

 The first products to benefit from XL Technology were Reference XL Interconnects and Reference XL Speaker Cables.
-Later, in 1997, Transparent applied XL Technology to their entire line of networked audio cables.
+Later, in 1997, Transparent applied XL Technology to its entire line of networked audio cables.
 Because of the high standards imposed by XL Technology, Transparent cables of any length were able to perform with uniform sonic characteristics.

 Cable Length – official statement from website FAQ